All Products

 Note

-• Error code:-ERR bad lua script for redis cluster, all the keys that the script uses should be passed using the KEYS array\r\n
+• Error code: -ERR bad lua script for redis cluster, all the keys that the script uses should be passed using the KEYS array\r\n

 EVAL "return redis.call('mget', KEYS[1], KEYS[2])" 2 foo {foo}bar

-EVAL "return redis.call('mget', KEYS[1], '{foo}bar')" 1 foo # This command is invalid because the '{foo}bar' key must be specified by using the KEYS array.
+EVAL "return redis.call('mget', KEYS[1], '{foo}bar')" 1 foo # The key '{foo}bar' should be passed through the KEYS array.

 • Error code: -ERR bad lua script for redis cluster, all the keys that the script uses should be passed using the KEYS array, include destination, and KEYS should not be in expression